 Elementary through High School campers are under the supervision of a counselor at all times.
 Counselor/Camper supervision ratios are based on the standards set by the American Camping Association: *One adult for every 8 campers (ages 6-14) *One adult for every 10 campers (ages 15-17)

-As an agency of The United Methodist Church, we also adhere to the following: *At least two adults, over the age of 18, must be present when supervising children and youth, ages 17 and younger. *As well, the adults must be at least 5 years older than the oldest youth under their supervision, with a 3 year age gap observed for Senior High camps (as per Safe Sanctuary Policy).
+We also adhere to the following: *At least two adults, over the age of 18, must be present when supervising children and youth, ages 17 and younger. *As well, the adults must be at least 5 years older than the oldest youth under their supervision, with a 3 year age gap observed for Senior High camps (as per Safe Sanctuary Policy).

 what exactly is the "go-to" fashion for camp?